-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Foundation as of June 30, 2018, and the changes in its financial position and its cash flows for the year then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net position of the Foundation as of June 30, 2019 and 2018, and the changes in its net position and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.